COM498/Fall2019/README.md

 The stored procedures that deal with dates and times has been set to use `Eastern Standard Time`.
 Please adjust this if needed for other areas.

+Please note: this can only be run on a Linux Server.

 <h3>Troubleshooting</h3>

 Make sure that you have net.ipv4.conf.all.forwarding set equal to 1 and that Chain FORWARD is set to Accept if site is not accessible via localhost:80 on the host.